julianwangnwu/julianwangnwu.github.io/_pages/about.md

 </p>

 <p style="font-family:'PT Serif', serif; font-size:19px;text-align:left">

+      <b>2023/05</b> I gave a series of invited talks in China.
+Great seeing all good friends and colleagues after such a long time! <br>
+      <b>2023/04/10</b> I gave an invited talk for University of Miami.
+Thanks for the hospitality and all good comments. <br>
       <b>2022/12/11</b> I gave a talk at AGU2022 in Chicago. <br>
       <b>2022/10/13</b> I gave an invited talk in the session "T105.
 Dynamics of Earth’s Climate System and Biogeochemical Cycles in Deep Time" at GSA2022 in Denver, Colorado.
       <br>
       <b>2022/10/9-12</b> I chaired a session titled <b>"T75.
 Advances in Non-Traditional Stable Isotope Measurements and Utility as Proxies in Modern and Paleo-Settings"</b> at GSA2022 in Denver, Colorado.
-Hope to see you there.
       <br>
       <b>2022/04/16</b> I attended the Northeastern Geobiology Symposium at MIT and presented my most recent work on carbonate factory.
       <br>